KatieBellz/About-me/README.md

 A passionate Full Stack Innovator.

 # 💫 About Me:
-* 🔭 Currently, I'm pursuing a BSc in CSE.
+* 🔭 Currently, I'm pursuing a BSc in  Computer Engineering.
 * 🌱 I'm currently learning Ethical Hacking.
-* 👯 I'm looking to collaborate on Security in AI.
+* 👯 I'm looking to collaborate on Security in AI and Machiner Learning projects.
 * 🤔 I'm looking for help with AI projects.
 * 📫 Please contact me via: 1mrs.python@gmail.com
 * ⚡ Fun fact: "My passion lies at the intersection of software engineering and machine learning."